davbo/blog/content/posts/yara-matching-and-webassembly.md

 ## Parsing yara ##

-Honestly I'd been looking to write my own parser for something since following [this excellent tutorial][parser-turorial] on parser combinators in Rust.
+Honestly I'd been looking to write my own parser for something since following [this excellent tutorial][parser-tutorial] on parser combinators in Rust.
 Everything up to this point is me justifying to myself what kind of parser to create.